raahaat/jenkins-cicd/README.md

 Steps:
-download the war file from the mentioned link cmd : `java -jar C:\Users\pkuma\Downloads\jenkins.war --httpPort=9090` -- A key will be generated : `312e163e20c549fa9d20be1e20ea27a7` ` C:\Users\pkuma\.jenkins\secrets\initialAdminPassword`
+download the war file from the mentioned link cmd : `java -jar C:\Users\pkuma\Downloads\jenkins.war -- A key will be generated : `312e163e20c549fa9d20be1e20ea27a7` ` C:\Users\pkuma\.jenkins\secrets\initialAdminPassword`

-  -Run in localhost:9090 port
+  -Run in localhost:8080 port
-  -then setup an admin : pks, era123
+  -then setup an admin : admin, admin

 ## My Setup

-port : 9090
+port : 8080

-## In localhost:9090 the following admin pannel can be found
+## In localhost:8080 the following admin pannel can be found
 ![image](https://user-images.githubusercontent.com/46686524/148693517-c31d2dae-6f3d-493c-bb6b-510655ab8e4a.png)

 - The auto gernated password must be added here